Bi-Factor Approximation Algorithms for Hard Capacitated $k$-Median Problems: Algorithm for Uniform Hard-Capacitated

-Once the facilities are open, a min-cost assignment of clients to facilities can be found, e.g., by a min-cost flow computation in the original graph.
-Nevertheless, for the purpose of the analysis we will consider a suboptimal assignment computed by a min-cost flow computation in the tree $T'$ subject to a limit on capacity violation.
+Once the facilities are opened, a minimum-cost assignment of clients to facilities can be found, for example, by a minimum-cost flow computation in the original graph.
+Nevertheless, for the purpose of the analysis, we will consider a suboptimal assignment where the demand is routed along the edges of the in-tree~${T'}$.

-We will argue that the demand of a node $j$ of $T'$ will be satisfied not farther than at the root of the group of the parent of $j$, which by Lemmas~\ref{lem:routing-group} and~\ref{group_edge_monotonicity} is not too far.
-Recall that by Property~\eqref{prop:min-vol} each of the stars has volume at least $1-1/\ell$.
-Each non-leaf group of tree nodes has $\ell$ nodes each corresponding to a bundle.
-Observe that by first rounding the facility openings within each group we make sure that at least $\ell - 1$ facilities get open in each non-leaf group.
-We will show that after scaling up the capacity of each facility by a factor of $2 + \frac{3}{\ell-1}$ each non-root group will send up at most $u$ units of demand.
-Then we will argue that the excess capacity of at least $(\ell + 1)u$ in a group is sufficient to service the demand sent up from the child group of the considered group.
+We will make sure that the demand of any node~${\vSc\in\Cs{T}}$ will be satisfied not farther than at the root of the group of the parent of~${\vSc}$, which is not too far by Lemmas~\ref{lem:group_edge_monotonicity} and~\ref{lem:routing-in-group}.
+We will show that after scaling up the capacity of each facility by a factor of~${2 + 3/(\ell-1)}$, each non-root group will send up at most~${u}$ units of demand to its parent group; see \fig~\ref{fig:demand_assignment}.
+Then we will argue that the excess capacity of at least~${(\ell + 1)u}$ in a group is sufficient to serve the demand sent up from its child groups.
 The tricky part is to control the demand transportation within groups.

-Note that once we let a unit of demand travel along an edge of $T'$, by paying only $\ell$ times more we may let it travel longer as long as it stays within the same group.
+Note that once we let a unit of demand travel along an edge of~${T'}$, then, by paying only~${\ell}$ times more, we may let it travel further as long as it stays within the same group.
 Therefore, it is essential to make sure that inside each group sufficient capacity is provided by the open facilities above a node to collect its demand.

-\begin{lemma} Consider a group $G_j$.
-Then, after scaling the capacity by a factor of $2+\frac{3}{\ell-1}$ we can assign the demand of $G_j$ to open facilities in $G_j$ such that the following holds. \begin{enumerate}[(i)] \item All demand in $G_j$ gets assigned except possibly $u$ units of demand in the root star $S_j$. \item No demand gets assigned to a facility below in $G_j$. \item The demand of each big star $S_{j'}$ gets completely assigned to facilities in $S_{j'}$. \end{enumerate} \end{lemma} \begin{proof} Let $j_1,\dots,j_l$ be the star centers as they are ordered in the group $G_j$.
-We prove the claim by induction for every subgroup $j_1,\dots,j_m$ where $m=1,\dots,l$.
+\begin{lemma} For any group~${G_\vSc}$, we can assign its total demand such that each open facility receives at most~${2u}$ units of demand, the demand of each big star gets completely assigned to its own open facilities and the following holds for every small star~${S_{\vSc'}}$:

-Consider first the case $m=1$.
-If $S_{j_1}$ is a small star then the claim is trivially true as the demand of the facility in this star does not have to be served.
-If $S_{j_1}$ is a big star then the claim also holds: if the single fractional facility in $S_{j_1}$ is closed then its demand can be served by one of the integral facilities as we scale up the capacities by factor at least~2.